knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="updateachievementtemplate"></a>
 # **UpdateAchievementTemplate**
-> ModelTemplateResource UpdateAchievementTemplate (string id, ModelTemplateResource template)
+> TemplateResource UpdateAchievementTemplate (string id, TemplateResource template)

 Update an achievement template